aaron-grau/curic/ruby/projects/hash_map_lru_cache/README.md

         should delete the least recently used item so your LRU cache is back to `max` size.
-      - Hint: to delete that item, you have to delete the *first* item in your linked list (which may require some re-wiring), and delete that key from your hash.
+      - Hint: to delete that item, you have to delete the *first* item in your linked list, and delete that key from your hash.
 Implemented correctly, these should both happen in `O(1)` time.